 Mental Health in Aged Care

-Mental Health in Aged Care aims to support residents living in or transitioning to Residential Aged Care Facilities (RACFs) across Gippsland.
+Mental Health in Aged Care aims to support residents living in or transitioning to Residential Aged Care Homes (RACHs) across Gippsland.

-A total of 53 RACFs have the opportunity to engage with in-reach mild to moderate mental health support for their residents through the Gippsland PHN Mental Health in Aged Care program.
+A total of 53 RACHs have the opportunity to engage with in-reach mild to moderate mental health support for their residents through the Gippsland PHN Mental Health in Aged Care program.

 Aged Care Specialist Officers are now based in both Bairnsdale and Morwell to provide in-person support to older people in Gippsland with greater choice in how they access the aged care services they need.